Petro-Islam

-Petro-Islam is a neologism used to refer to the international propagation of the extremist and fundamentalist interpretations of Sunni Islam derived from the doctrines of Muhammad ibn Abd al-Wahhab, a Sunni Muslim preacher, scholar, reformer and theologian from Uyaynah in the Najd region of the Arabian Peninsula, eponym of the Islamic revivalist movement known as Wahhabism.
+Petro-Islam or Oil Islam is a neologism used to refer to the international propagation of the extremist and fundamentalist interpretations of Sunni Islam derived from the doctrines of Muhammad ibn Abd al-Wahhab, a Sunni Muslim preacher, scholar, reformer and theologian from Uyaynah in the Najd region of the Arabian Peninsula, eponym of the Islamic revivalist movement known as Wahhabism.
 This movement has been favored by the Kingdom of Saudi Arabia and the other Arab states of the Persian Gulf.

 Its name derives from source of the funding, petroleum exports, that spread it through the Muslim world after the Yom Kippur War.
 The term is sometimes called "pejorative" or a "nickname".

 According to Sandra Mackey the term was coined by Fouad Ajami.
 It has been used by French political scientist Gilles Kepel, Bangladeshi scholar Imtiyaz Ahmed, and Egyptian philosopher Fouad Zakariyya, among others.

+During the Cold War, the United States and the United Kingdom launched covert and overt campaigns to encourage and strengthen Muslim fundamentalist groups in the Middle East and southern Asia.
+These groups were seen as a hedge against potential expansion by the Soviet Union, and as a counterweight against nationalist and socialist movements that were seen as a threat to the interests of the Western nations.
+Crown Prince Mohammed bin Salman, the current de facto ruler of Saudi Arabia, said in 2018 that international propagation of the Salafi movement and Wahhabism occurred "when allies asked Saudi Arabia to use its resources to prevent inroads in Muslim countries by the Soviet Union."

+According to some estimates, since the 1960s, the Saudis have funneled over US$100 billion into funding schools and mosques all over the world with the mission of spreading puritanical Wahhabi Islam.
+According to political scientist Alex Alexiev, the impetus for the international propagation of Salafism and Wahhabism by Saudi Arabia was "the largest worldwide propaganda campaign ever mounted", David A. Kaplan described it as "dwarfing the Soviets' propaganda efforts at the height of the Cold War".

 Usage and definitions

 The use of the term to refer to Wahhabism, the dominant interpretation of Islam in Saudi Arabia, is widespread but not universal.
 Variations on or different uses of the term include: